spdx/spdx-spec/docs/annexes/SPDX-license-expressions.md

 However, please be aware that it is often important to match with the case of the canonical identifier on the [SPDX License List](https://spdx.org/licenses).
 This is because the canonical identifier's case is used in the URL of the license's or exception's entry on the List, and because the canonical identifier is translated to a URI in RDF documents.

+For license identifiers, only the variable part (after `LicenseRef-`) is case insensitive.

+So, `LicenseRef-Beerware-4.2` and `LicenseRef-beerware-4.2` are the same identifier, and `licenseref-beerware-4.2` is not a valid license identifier.

+The same applies to `AdditionRef-`.

 ## D.3 Simple license expressions <a name="D.3"></a>

 A simple `<license-expression>` is composed one of the following: